bufferings/easy-ansible-trial/README.md

-# get-started-with-ansible
+# try-ansible

-Getting started with Ansible.
+Vagrant script to try Ansible.

-This script uses Vagrant + Ansible Local Provisioner.
+This script uses Vagrant with Ansible Local Provisioner.

 So you don't need to install Ansible to your Vagrant host:)